Parameter Estimation from Amplitude Collapse in Correlated Matter-Wave Interference: RESULTS

 \subsection{Correlation Measurements -- Connection to Ellipse Fitting}

 As demonstrated in the previous section, PEAC can be used to extract differential phases from the overlay and resulting beat of correlated signals.
-In addition to emphasising the application to systems without state-selective measurement capabilities, we now shift our focus to correlated systems in a setup allowing for state selection.
+In addition to emphasising the application to systems without state-selective measurement capabilities, we now shift our focus to correlated systems in a setup that allows for state selection, where all intrinsic parameters of the PDF have been obtained from independent measurements.
+In this case, no control over the quantity of interest, \ie{} the differential phase $\theta$, is required, and PEAC can be applied to each data set at fixed interrogation time $T$.
 Acknowledging that correlation measurements also can be carried out in systems with more than two distinct components~\cite{rosi:2015:measurement,xiaoyi:2005:fitting,rosi:2017:quantum}, we restrict our evaluation to a two-state system, similar to typical quantum clocks using $\pi/2$ pulses to generate coherent superpositions between two internal states.
 We immediately can investigate this in our system by applying the SG method to distinguish the signals $S_\mf$ and choosing a symmetric sum of the $\mf= \pm 1$ states while excluding the magnetically insensitive $\mf=0$ state ($\lambda_0=0$).
 The summed signal

 is scaled by choosing $\lambda_{\pm 1}=1/\sqrt{2}$, anticipating Eq.~\eqref{eq:S_alpha}.
 Evaluating Eq.~\eqref{eq:A_all} for this system gives the amplitude modulation~\cite{loriani:2019:interference,zych:2011:quantum}